Satisfactory Academic Progress

 - Students must complete academic program within 150% of published length of program.
 For transfer students: The number of transfer hours accepted at the point of admission are used to calculate a student’s remaining eligibility under the 150% standard and will be included in the quantitative calculation which includes number of credits attempted and completed.

-- Graduate students must complete 67% of attempted courses.
+- Graduate students must complete at a minimum rate of 67% of attempted courses.

 - Graduate students must maintain 3.0 CGPA or higher if required by your academic unit.

-- For second undergraduate degree students: These students are eligible to receive only loan funds.
+- For second graduate degree students: These students are eligible to receive only loan funds within the program aggregate.
 Second-degree students are given 150% of stated credit hours required for the second degree program.

 Satisfactory Academic Progress Standards